-Seeds of one accessions of ground nut and chickpea were used for germination test in the below table.
+Seeds of one accessions of chickpea were used for germination test in the below table.
 The seeds were placed in MS medium without any plant growth regulator.
 When a cut was given to the seed at the opposite end to the embryo, there was remarkable increase in the percentage of germination.
-For example, 93 % of cut seeds of ground nut germinated after 10 days, whereas only 36 % germination was noticed for uncut seeds [11,22].
+For example, 93 % of cut seeds of chick pea germinated after 10 days, whereas only 36 % germination was noticed for uncut seeds[11,12].